OpenDocCN/dsai-notes-pt4-zh/docs/stf-cs25-tfm/斯坦福 GPT／Transformer 原理介绍 (中英文双字幕) - P7：7.Self Attention and Non-parametric transformers (NPTs) - life_code - BV1X84y1Q7wV.md

 ![](img/1777b223f7bf8be27a8767d209c7f271_40.png)

-Yeah， I think， I mean， we're can cut out the。Main part here。 I'll just fast forward。

- look at them Yeah yeah， I was gonna say I think you you all get the gist NPpts take the entire data set input and they use self- attentiontention to model complex relationships between data points。
+Yeah， I think， I mean， we're can cut out the。Main part here。I'll just fast forward。look at them Yeah yeah， I was gonna say I think you you all get the gist NPpts take the entire data set input and they use self- attentiontention to model complex relationships between data points。

- know， they do well in experiments on type of their data as well as image data we present some of these interventional experiments to show that they can solve complex reasoning tasks there's some more experiments in the paper。

- I'd say that you know， the interesting type of future work is scaling type things。
+ know， they do well in experiments on type of their data as well as image data we present some of these interventional experiments to show that they can solve complex reasoning tasks there's some more experiments in the paper。I'd say that you know， the interesting type of future work is scaling type things。

- So we can you know， not having this mini batchching approximation。

- and then also just trying to expand this to some more interesting application domain So we talked a little bit about metal learning。

- but it could also be things like you know few shot generalization in general domain adaptation。

- semi surprise learning， etc。😊，So I think if there's some more questions。
+ So we can you know， not having this mini batchching approximation。and then also just trying to expand this to some more interesting application domain So we talked a little bit about metal learning。but it could also be things like you know few shot generalization in general domain adaptation。semi surprise learning， etc。😊，So I think if there's some more questions。

- maybe we can do some more discussion。Yeah， things sounds good。 Great thanks for the talk。

- I think everyone had a fun time see。I will just ask some general questions and then we can have like a discussion session with everyone after that So I think one thing that I noticed is like like this like you said like this is similar to like canons and I thought like this seems similar to like graph neural networks where I can think like each data point is like a node and then you can think of everything as a fully connected graph and you're learning some sort of attention rate in this graph。
+ maybe we can do some more discussion。Yeah， things sounds good。Great thanks for the talk。I think everyone had a fun time see。I will just ask some general questions and then we can have like a discussion session with everyone after that So I think one thing that I noticed is like like this like you said like this is similar to like canons and I thought like this seems similar to like graph neural networks where I can think like each data point is like a node and then you can think of everything as a fully connected graph and you're learning some sort of attention rate in this graph。

-So this is like a note prediction task you are kind of doing on this sort of like graph structure。

- so any comments on that like is it similar to like graph neural networks or is it like other differences？
+So this is like a note prediction task you are kind of doing on this sort of like graph structure。so any comments on that like is it similar to like graph neural networks or is it like other differences？

 Yeah this is a very good observation yeah I think there are a lot of similarities to work on graphraph neural networks if we want to talk about differences the differences might be that we're kind of assuming a fully connected graph right and so you could maybe also phrase that as we're discovering the relational structure or as graphraph neural networks usually assume that it's given but that's also not always true and so there are a lot of similarities I don't know Neil if there is something specific you would like to mention go ahead but it's a very good observation and then we also do feel that that's the case and we've added an extra sectional related work to graphra neural networks in the updated version of the that will be online soon。

-Got it。Yeah， I agree with everything you've said。 I think that the closest work from the GNN literature that we were looking at a little bit was this neural relational inference paper。

- which uses mess passage message passing neural networks to try to kind of like learn edges that may or may not exist and help for like extrapolating I think positions of like particles in like a multipart system or something。
+Got it。Yeah， I agree with everything you've said。I think that the closest work from the GNN literature that we were looking at a little bit was this neural relational inference paper。which uses mess passage message passing neural networks to try to kind of like learn edges that may or may not exist and help for like extrapolating I think positions of like particles in like a multipart system or something。

- which is like kind of a similar idea to us like you know。

- if you don't have these edges as given the attention mechanism kind of approximate and interesting relationship amongst some interacting things。

-I see got it yeah that's pretty cool Another thing is like so you mostly look on like tableular data。

- but can you also like have other modalities like if you want to do language or something。
+ which is like kind of a similar idea to us like you know。if you don't have these edges as given the attention mechanism kind of approximate and interesting relationship amongst some interacting things。I see got it yeah that's pretty cool Another thing is like so you mostly look on like tableular data。but can you also like have other modalities like if you want to do language or something。

- can you still use non para transformomers？Yeah， so I think part of our motivation for doing tabular was because we felt like tabular data is in a sense。

- a generalization of let's say the language data， for example， I mean。

- I guess there's these other notions like that people have brought up like padding but ultimately you can think of it as like a bunch of categorical attributes So it is it is definitely generalizable to things like sentences and we do you know images so yeah I think actually like like I always go back and forth on whether or not I think smaller or larger data is more interesting for us So I think small data is really interesting because we can't just fit the entire data set into it and all of this just works out of the books without any extra thought but large data is actually also really interesting because。
+ can you still use non para transformomers？Yeah， so I think part of our motivation for doing tabular was because we felt like tabular data is in a sense。a generalization of let's say the language data， for example， I mean。I guess there's these other notions like that people have brought up like padding but ultimately you can think of it as like a bunch of categorical attributes So it is it is definitely generalizable to things like sentences and we do you know images so yeah I think actually like like I always go back and forth on whether or not I think smaller or larger data is more interesting for us So I think small data is really interesting because we can't just fit the entire data set into it and all of this just works out of the books without any extra thought but large data is actually also really interesting because。

 Sure you might have to introduce some app mechanism or some lookup mechanism because you can't always have the entire data set in but at the same time you are very explicitly kind of trading off the compute that you use to look up with the compute that you need to store like how much how many parameters in GPT are used for storing data right there's lots of memorization happening in these models and we know that and so maybe we can use the parameters more efficiently to learn lookup type behavior right that is more close to this you know neurocanin or whatever so I think these are very exciting。

-Questions yeah yeah I'll also be looking forward to the future works because this seems like a very good way to like do one shot learning kind of situations so yeah really very interesting to see that。

-Okay， so I will stop the recording and we can have like any other questions。
+Questions yeah yeah I'll also be looking forward to the future works because this seems like a very good way to like do one shot learning kind of situations so yeah really very interesting to see that。Okay， so I will stop the recording and we can have like any other questions。